Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
-This is your first step to confirming legitimacy.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
+This ensures the seller is the legal owner and the car’s details match.

-- Cold start test — Arrange to see the car when it hasn’t been warmed up.
-A hard start, excessive smoke, or unusual noises during a cold start can indicate underlying engine issues.
+- Cold start test — Arrange to visit when the car hasn’t been warmed up.
+Hard starting, excessive smoke, or strange noises during a cold start can indicate underlying engine issues.

-- Check all four tyres — Look for uneven wear patterns, which suggest alignment problems or chassis damage from a previous accident.
-Also, check the tyre brand and age.
+- Check all four tyres — Look for uneven wear, which indicates alignment issues, suspension problems, or even accident damage.
+Also check the tyre date codes.

-- Open bonnet — Look for any signs of oil leaks around the engine, check the coolant level, assess the battery’s age (usually a sticker on top), and inspect the condition of all belts for cracks.
+- Open bonnet — Inspect for oil leaks around the engine, check the coolant level, note the battery age, and inspect the condition of all belts (fan belt, AC belt) for cracks.

-- Test AC on max for 5 minutes — Turn the AC to full blast.
-If the cooling is weak, intermittent, or takes too long, it could mean a compressor issue or low gas, which could be a ₹5,000-₹15,000 repair.
+- Test AC on max for 5 minutes — Ensure it cools effectively and quickly.
+Weak cooling means a potential compressor issue or low gas, which can be a ₹5,000-₹15,000 repair.

-- Drive for 15+ minutes — Test acceleration, braking (check for pulling to one side), gear shifts (smoothness in manual, jerks in AMT), and steering vibration at speeds up to 80 kmph.
+- Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smooth, no grinding), and steering vibration at speeds up to 80 kmph.
 Listen for any unusual noises.

-- Check all electricals — Operate all power windows, central locking, ORVMs, the music system, and the reverse camera (if fitted).
-Ensure all lights (headlights, tail lights, indicators) are working.
+- Check all electricals — Test power windows, central locking, ORVMs, music system, all lights (headlights, tail lights, indicators), and the reverse camera.

-- Look for paint mismatch between panels — Stand back and view the car in good light.
-Any variation in paint shade between adjacent panels usually indicates accident repair.
-Also, check panel gaps; uneven gaps suggest poor repair work.
+- Look for paint mismatch between panels — This indicates accident repair.
+Also, check panel gaps; uneven gaps suggest poor repair work or a bent chassis.

-- Verify duplicate key availability — Getting a new key from the dealer for a Baleno can cost anywhere from ₹5,000 to ₹10,000, so ensure both keys are provided.
+- Verify duplicate key is available — Getting a new key from the dealer, especially if it’s a smart key, can cost anywhere from ₹5,000-₹25,000.

 Insider Checks

-THE DOOR HINGE SAG TEST Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or vertical movement in the hinges.
-Saggy hinges mean heavy use – thousands of open/close cycles – or that the door was removed and re-fitted during an accident repair.
-If a passenger door sags more than the driver’s door, that specific door was likely replaced or poorly re-installed.
-Fixing saggy hinges or a misaligned door can be a ₹5,000-₹15,000 job.
+THE DOOR HINGE SAG TEST (₹5,000-₹15,000 repair cost if missed) Open each door fully and gently lift the outer edge upward.
+There should be almost no play or movement.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, it could mean that specific door was replaced or heavily used.
+Ignoring this can lead to door misalignment and water leaks.

 Common Scams to Watch For (India 2026)